-For fall 2022, after consultation with Undergraduate Education and the Department of Athletics, CAFA decided to discontinue the Early Review and Notification program used between 2018 and 2021.
-That program was intended to help faculty and coaches recruit specific applicants with special talents, including athletic prowess competitive at the Division III level; music, theater, and visual artistic talents; exceptional research promise, or some other measure of special talent or achievement.
-In its place, CAFA implemented a new system for giving early notification to applicants with special talents who also meet the admission selection standards set by CAFA.
-This new process identifies students with special talents as those who receive the highest possible score on the new "non-cognitive" factor for special talents as determined by the readers.
+For the fall 2023 cycle, CAFA continued with the process adopted in 2022, which identifies students with special talents as those who receive the highest possible score on the "non-cognitive" factor for special talents as determined by the readers.
 Students who meet the selection algorithm and scored high on this factor are included in an early round of admission notification, along with other applicants with exceptionally high holistic review scores, provided that their overall scores are determined to meet or exceed the selection standards to be used for all first-round (i.e., non-waitlist) admissions offers.
+This process gives early notification to applicants with special talents who also meet the admission selection standards set by CAFA.